 For those who may be unfamiliar with the procedural jumpstart of a False Claims Act lawsuit, these cases are filed by an individual plaintiff who has firsthand, original knowledge of facts tending to suggest fraud.
 Plaintiffs are usually current or former employees, but can also be customers, clients, or patients of the defendant.
 As long as the information contained in the complaint is not general, public knowledge, the plaintiff could possibly recover up to 30 percent of any amount recouped on behalf of the federal government.
 Under False Claims Act rules, the plaintiff must be represented by an attorney, must file the complaint under seal, and serve the Department of Justice with a “Disclosure Statement” setting forth the plaintiff’s evidence.

 In some cases, after a dutiful investigation by the Department of Justice, it will choose to intervene in the case.
-According to the DOJ, the government intervenes in approximately 25 percent of qui tam actions and reserves this right for the most significant, severe, or harmful cases of fraud.
+According to the DOJ, the government intervenes in approximately 25 percent of False Claims Act lawsuits and reserves this right for the most significant, severe, or harmful cases of fraud.

-Earlier this month, the DOJ announced it would be intervening in eight FCA cases involving Health Management Associates, Inc., a Florida-based hospital chain with a presence across the United States.
+Previously, the DOJ announced it would be intervening in eight False Claims Act lawsuits involving Health Management Associates, Inc. (“HMA”), a Florida-based hospital chain with a presence across the United States.
 As the details emerge, it is clear that the type of fraud present in these cases is of an extensive, widespread nature, prompting the DOJ to jump in and take the reins of the investigation.